 - Fiber has no calories –so it does not contribute to gaining weight.

-There are also studies showing that fiber can help, such as this 2001 review titled Dietary Fiber and Weight Reduction which noted that the addition of just 14 grams of fiber per day (1/2 oz) is associated with a an average of a 10% decrease in calories eaten and an average weight loss of 4.7 pounds if consumed for almost 4 months.
-This is one of the reasons that nutrition experts are always stressing fiber for people trying to lose weight.
+There are also studies showing fiber can help, such as this 2001 review titled Dietary Fiber and Weight Reduction which noted the addition of just 14 grams of fiber per day (1/2 oz) is associated with a an average of a 10% decrease in calories eaten and an average weight loss of 4.7 pounds if consumed for almost 4 months.
+This is one of the reasons nutrition experts are always stressing fiber for people trying to lose weight.

-Because of research like this, it’s no surprise that several weight loss supplements contain fiber supplements as their main ingredient.
+Because of research like this, it’s no surprise several weight loss supplements contain fiber supplements as their main ingredient.
 For example

 - Skinny Fiber (click to see review)